 - Not all “things” are covered by medical insurance.
 Research the cost in both money and time before trying anything new AND always check with your doctor.

-The Minnesota Neuropathy Association (MNA) does not engage in the practice of medicine.
+Disclaimer: The Minnesota Neuropathy Association (MNA) does not engage in the practice of medicine.
 MNA is not a medical authority nor does MNA claim to have medical knowledge.
 In all cases, MNA recommends that you consult your own physician regarding any course of treatment or medication.
 Comments on this page are based on experience and/or opinions of MNA members, and may not represent authoritative therapeutic recommendations or prescription.
 For specific information and advice, consult your personal physician.
 Any reference to a commercial or non-commercial product, process, service, or company is not an endorsement nor a recommendation.
 MNA does not endorse or recommend products, services, or manufacturers, and assumes no liability whatsoever for the use or contents of any product or service mentioned on this page or web site.
 MNA is not responsible for the contents of any “off site” Internet information referenced by or linked to this Website as well.

 Over The Counter and “Homemade” Relief:

 - Lotions – BioFreeze , Lidocaine or lidocaine formulated lotions, Super Blue, BLUE-EMU spray and ointment.